Bespoke, Custom & Personalised Cakes

 Need A Bespoke, Custom Or Personalised Cake?

 If the cake begins with your imagination, begin with bespoke.
-If it begins with one of our designs, it may be custom.
-If the cake is already right and simply needs a name, date or message, personalised is probably enough.
+If it begins with one of our designs and needs a substantive visual change, it may be custom.
+If the cake is already right and simply needs a name, age, date, initials, supplied photo print or short message, personalised is probably enough.

 Tell us the date, postcode, guest count, budget and visual direction.
 We will help work out whether the right route is a full bespoke commission, a custom adaptation or a personalised cake from our existing collection.